12-Character Password Generator

 Free, browser-based, no signup required.

-Launch Password Generator Free →
+Launch Password Generator Free →FAQ's

 At 12 characters from a 95-symbol set, the search space is large enough that even offline GPU-based brute-force attacks are impractical within reasonable time frames.
 NIST SP 800-63B sets 8 as the absolute minimum but recommends 12+ for user-chosen passwords.
 Attackers prioritize shorter passwords first, making 12 a practical deterrent.